pjfl/p5-html-formwidgets/README.md

 ## Template

+This provides for a "user defined" widget type.
-Look in `templatedir` for a [Template::Toolkit](https://metacpan.org/pod/Template::Toolkit) template called `id` with a `.tt` extension.
+Looks in `templatedir` for a [Template::Toolkit](https://metacpan.org/pod/Template::Toolkit) template called `id` with a `.tt` extension.
 Slurp it in and return it as the content for this widget.
-This provides for a "user defined" widget type
+Alternatively take the template data from the `text` attribute

 ## Textarea